-Weapons such as knives and guns of any kind including imitations, toys or imposter weapons of any kind are not allowed on school grounds.
-Bringing a weapon to school is a major infraction and may lead to immediate suspension or expulsion.
+Weapons such as knives and guns of any kind including imitations, toys or imposter weapons of any kind are not allowed on school grounds, on buses or at school-related activities, including field trips, sporting events and retreats.
+Bringing a weapon to school is a major breach of school discipline and may lead to serious and immediate disciplinary action, including suspension or expulsion.
 Review school policy 501.